 Similarly, Genelza (2022) examined the relationship between English proficiency and academic achievement among junior high school students at the University of Mindanao Tagum College.
 The results showed a significant relationship between students’ level of English proficiency and their overall academic performance.
 Learners with stronger linguistic competence tended to perform better across subjects, while those with limited proficiency faced academic setbacks.
 Although the study focused on student outcomes, it implicitly points to the influence of instructional quality in English classrooms.
 Effective pedagogy, characterized by clear explanations, appropriate language activities, and meaningful practice opportunities, contributes to the development of students’ linguistic competence, which in turn supports academic success.
 This reinforces the idea that teachers’ mastery of teaching strategies and content knowledge is instrumental in improving students’ language skills.

 In this study, Krashen notes that although his input hypothesis was described in his 1980 book and the current work, it is more explicit.
 The input hypothesis is as safe as the knowledge of anyone who has developed some semblance of native intuition for a language other than their mother tongue.
 These acquirers are aware that intelligible input is necessary for acquisition.
 At first glance, the input hypothesis is barely debatable, yet as explained in the Input hypothesis, it does not lack controversial potency (Krashen, 409-431).
 UM Tagum College offers different courses, and the Department of Teacher Education is one of them; however, as researchers, we have observed that students' linguistic competence has something to do with teachers' pedagogical expertise.
-The strategies and ways of teaching educators affect the students’ linguistic competence, such as grammar, fluency, accuracy, pronunciation, and understanding of the English language.
-This study aimed to determine the relationship between teachers' pedagogical expertise and students' linguistic competence; specifically, it sought to answer the following objectives:
+The educators’ strategies and ways of teaching affect the students’ linguistic competence, such as grammar, fluency, accuracy, pronunciation, and understanding of the English language.
+This study aimed to determine the relationship between teachers' pedagogical expertise and students' linguistic competence; specifically, it sought to achieve the following objectives:

 To determine the level of teachers' pedagogical expertise.